soundpress/RulesOfNYC/docs/c22/index.rst

 (b) Definitions.

-   (1) "Accessory" shall mean assisting in any way in the violation of a Department rule, before, during or after such violation.
+   "Accessory" shall mean assisting in any way in the violation of a Department rule, before, during or after such violation.

-   (2) "Any person" shall include, but not be limited to, uniformed and civilian Department staff, medical staff, contractors and their employees, volunteers, visitors and inmates.
+   "Any person" shall include, but not be limited to, uniformed and civilian Department staff, medical staff, contractors and their employees, volunteers, visitors and inmates.

-   (3) "Attempt" shall mean any act that is intended to and tends to lead to a violation of a Department rule.
+   "Attempt" shall mean any act that is intended to and tends to lead to a violation of a Department rule.

-   (4) "Contraband" shall mean any item that is not sold in the commissary, that is not on the approved list of permissible items, that is possessed in more than the approved amount, or that the inmate does not have permission to possess.
+   "Contraband" shall mean any item that is not sold in the commissary, that is not on the approved list of permissible items, that is possessed in more than the approved amount, or that the inmate does not have permission to possess.
 Contraband includes items that may disrupt the safety, security, good order and discipline of the facility.
 Any item that is illegal for an individual not on Department property to possess is also illegal to use or possess on Department property.
 Possession of contraband may subject an inmate to criminal prosecution as well as disciplinary action.
 Any person who tries to introduce contraband into a facility may also be subject to criminal prosecution.

-   (5) "Conspiracy" shall mean an agreement between one or more persons to violate a Department rule.
+   "Conspiracy" shall mean an agreement between one or more persons to violate a Department rule.

+   “Department ID” shall mean any form of Department-issued tag, card, wristband, or other object that serves to identify an inmate.

-   (6) "Good Time" shall mean a discretionary reduction of up to one third of the term of commitment for a definite sentence or certain civil commitments, as allowed by the New York State Correction Law.
+   "Good Time" shall mean a discretionary reduction of up to one third of the term of commitment for a definite sentence or certain civil commitments, as allowed by the New York State Correction Law.

-   (7) "Security Risk Group" shall mean persons such as gang members, intended or actual contraband recipients, and weapons carriers or users, whose actions violate laws or established rules of conduct, or persons who belong to groups whose purpose is antithetical to established law enforcement authority.
+   "Security Risk Group" shall mean persons such as gang members, intended or actual contraband recipients, and weapons carriers or users, whose actions violate laws or established rules of conduct, or persons who belong to groups whose purpose is antithetical to established law enforcement authority.

+   “Sexual abuse” means sexual abuse as defined in the Prison Rape Elimination Act.

+   “Sexually explicit material” is any printed or displayed material that shows the frontal and or rear nudity of any person, including but not limited to: the fully exposed female breast(s) and/or the genitalia of any gender; sexual excitement; sexual conduct, sexual intercourse; or sadomasochistic abuse.

+   “Staff” shall include, but not be limited to, uniformed and civilian Department staff, medical staff, contractors and their employees or volunteers.

-   (8) "Unauthorized group" shall mean five or more inmates remaining in close physical proximity to each other when not authorized to do so by Department personnel.
+   "Unauthorized group" shall mean five or more inmates remaining in close physical proximity to each other when not authorized to do so by Department personnel.

 (c) Prohibited conduct.
+An inmate who violates a rule listed in any subsection of 39 RCNY § 1-03(c) as a “Grade I” offense shall be guilty of the stated Grade I offense; an inmate who violates a rule listed in any subsection of 39 RCNY § 1-03(c) as a “Grade II” offense shall be guilty of the stated Grade II offense; and an inmate who violates a rule listed in any subsection of 39 RCNY § 1-03(c) as a “Grade III” offense shall be guilty of the stated Grade III offense.

    (1) Arson (setting fires)